 No Substantial Change from Previous Analysis: The proposed Project would consist of the annexation of 144.8 acres into the City of Chino boundaries.
-No new development or construction would occur in conjunction with the Project.
-Future development of residential land uses within the Annexation Area already is allowed to occur based on the Area's existing San Bernardino County Countywide Plan land use designations and San Bernardino County zoning district classifications, as well as the land use designations from the GPU.
+No new development would occur in conjunction with the Project.
+Future development of residential land uses within the Annexation Area already is allowed to occur based on the Site's existing San Bernardino County General Plan land use designations and zoning classifications, as well as the land use designations from the GPU.
 As documented in the Project's Cultural Resources Study ("CRS"; Technical Appendix B), the potential for historic resources such as structures, foundations, trash deposits, and other associated resources is high throughout the Annexation Area (BFSA, 2021, pp. 32, 36).
 Consistent with the findings of the GPU EIR, future development within the Annexation Area has the potential to result in the physical demolition, destruction, relocation, or alteration of potential historical resources that are 50 years old or older.
-Ground-disturbing activities such as grading, leveling and subgrade excavation also have the potential to damage cultural resources such as standing structures.
-Given that there may be resources that are 50 years old or older, it is possible there are resources within the Annexation Area that are historically significant and eligible for the California Register of Historic Resources or the National Register of Historic Places.
-As future projects are proposed within the Annexation Area, they would be subject to applicable policies in the GPU related to the preservation of historic resources and, potentially, could be required to conduct site-specific evaluations to determine the level of significance of any potential impacts to historical resources and implement mitigation measures as appropriate and necessary to reduce impacts to less-than-significant levels.
+Ground-disturbing activities such as grading, leveling and sub-grade excavation also have the potential to damage cultural resources such as standing structures.
+Given that there may be resources that are 50 years old or older, it is possible there are resources that are historically significant and eligible for the California Register of Historic Resources or the National Register of Historic Places.
+As future projects are proposed within the Annexation Area, they would be subject to site-specific evaluations to determine the level of significance of any potential impacts to historical resources, and would be required to implement mitigation measures as appropriate and necessary to reduce impacts to less-than-significant levels.
 Because there are no components of the proposed Project that would directly result in impacts to historical resources, impacts would be less than significant.
 Therefore, the Project would not result in any new significant impacts not already analyzed in the GPU EIR or increase the severity of a significant impact as previously identified and analyzed in the GPU EIR.